-Many web accessibility resources focus on sensory disabilities, such as visual impairment and hearing impairment.
-However, true web accessibility encompasses far more than just these two areas.
-Students with mobility impairments, learning disabilities, and mental health issues should also be considered when designing a course.
+Many web accessibility resources focus on sensory disabilities, such as blindness, deafness, etc. However, true web accessibility encompasses far more than just these two areas.
+Students with physical/mobility disabilities, learning disabilities, and mental health issues should also be considered when designing a course.

 While all these populations may seem overwhelming, many web accessibility measures benefit students in multiple groups.
-Students with hearing impairments and non-native English-speaking students can both benefit from captions on videos, for example.
+Deaf or hard-of-hearing students and non-native English-speaking students can both benefit from captions on videos, for example.
 In both cases, the students gain greater comprehension by being able to read along with what is being said in the video.